 - by making all specifications openly available and free to use, under liberal open source / content licenses.

 - quality in health information: to enable data quality, validity, reliability, consistency and currency of clinical data across the data lifecycle from creation to archival, and across enterprises and sectors;

-- support current technology: to actively support widely used ICT technologies e.g. major programming languages and frameworks;
+- support industry technologies: to actively support widely used ICT technologies e.g. major programming languages and frameworks;

-- de jure standards connections: to provide means for the specifications to be useful to users of related de jure standards, e.g. by providing additional transformation or mapping specifications and/or implementation guides;
+- de jure standards integration: to provide means for the specifications to be useful to users of related de jure standards, e.g. by providing additional transformation or mapping specifications and/or implementation guides;

 - manage impact of change: to ensure the preservation of validity of clinical data created according to previous releases of the openEHR specifications.